Laminas Doctrine Authentication Module

 use FwsDoctrineAuth\Controller\IndexController;

-Application\Controller\IndexController as ApplicationIndexController;
+use Application\Controller\IndexController as ApplicationIndexController;

 return array(